anvial/juju/docs/reference/hook-command/list-of-hook-commands/payload-status-set.md

 (hook-command-payload-status-set)=
 # `payload-status-set`
 ## Summary
-Update the status of a payload.
+Updates the status of a payload.

 ## Usage
 ``` payload-status-set [options] <class> <id> <status>```